 Thank A Clumsy Son For Chinese BBQ Pork

-Many people across all regions of China had used BBQ roasting to cook their meat for centuries, but one clumsy son popularized the cooking technique.
+People across all regions of China had used BBQ roasting to cook their meat for centuries, but one clumsy son popularized the cooking technique.
 The son of a pig farmer accidentally burned down the pig sty which held the butchered meat.

 Instead of throwing out their entire store of meat, the father decided to chop it up and sell the food as pre-cooked barbecued pork.
 The food was a hit and popularized Char Siu.